lleks/amtrak-web-app/README.md

 * There is some Amtrak Store with Product Pages, Category Pages, Checkout flows up

-And of course there is a lot of bugs inside hiding.
+And of course there is a lot of bugs inside hiding

 And it's a Prod!🙃